cesmec/wiimote-rs/README.md

 - Receive data as input reports
 - Read accelerometer calibration and convert from raw values
 - Read motion plus calibration and convert from raw values
+- Read balance board calibration and convert from raw values

 ## Setup